oddlama/autokernel/docs/configuration/syntax.rst

 .. topic:: Strings

-    You can quote strings with ``"double"`` or ``'single'`` quotes.
-There is no difference between the two.
+    You can optionally quote strings with ``"double"`` or ``'single'`` quotes.
+    There is no semantic difference between the two quoting styles.
+Quoting ist mostly optional, but some option parameters require quoting (will be specified).
     In quoted strings, you can use the following escape sequences:

         ================== ===========================
         Escape sequence    Meaning